markovka17/dla/hw5_as/README.md

     | $< 2.5\%$ | 10 |

 **Note**: requested EERs are much higher than the ones described in the paper to save your time.

+**Note 2**: for the ablation experiments (LCNN and RawNet) you do not have to get EER lower than written above.
+This threshold is only for the primary system, meaning that is mandatory to get below threshold only in one of your experiments (one per model).

 **Bonus**: You can get up to $2$ bonus points if you solve tasks for at least two different CMs.